 Notes

-- If you want to add more flavor to your couscous, cook it in unsalted vegetable or chicken broth instead of water!
+- Cooking Pearl Couscous: If you want to add more flavor to your couscous, cook it in unsalted vegetable or chicken broth instead of water!
 Or, you can use a mixture of broth and water!

-- Always make sure you taste and adjust seasonings as you go!
-This is especially true with the dressing.
+- Adjust to Taste!
+Always make sure you taste the food and adjust the seasonings as you are cooking or mixing!
+This is especially true with the salad dressing.
 If you want a sweeter dressing, add more honey.
 For a tarter dressing, add more lemon juice and/or zest.
 If the dressing just tastes bland, add more salt and pepper.
 BUT, just remember, the dressing is one component of the couscous salad and will taste completely different once every element is tossed together!

 Nutrition